NwCoder21/Linux-Sandbox/basic_Linux_Commands.md

 ```

----
+## *`touch`*

-* *`touch`* - creates a new file inside the working directory.
+Creates a new file inside the working directory.
 It takes in a file name as an argument, and then creates a new empty file in the current working directory

 ```yaml